cortexjs/cortex-registry/README.md

 Originally, it is a fork of [npmjs.org](https://github.com/npm/npmjs.org) while now, it had became something different.

 - cortex-registry allow to remove old version and time information
+- cortex-registry only allow administrator to publish packages, temporarily for now.

 # Installing